HcashOrg/hcwiki/docs/wallet/hcwalletAPI.md

 1. fromaccount (string, required) DEPRECATED -- Account to pick unspent outputs from
 2. amounts     (object, required) Pairs of payment addresses and the output amount to pay each {
-      "Address to pay": Amount to send to the payment address valued in decred, (object) JSON object using payment addresses as keys and output amounts valued in decred to send to each address
+      "Address to pay": Amount to send to the payment address valued in hcd, (object) JSON object using payment addresses as keys and output amounts valued in hcd to send to each address
       ...
     }
 3. minconf (numeric, optional, default=1) Minimum number of block confirmations required before a transaction output is eligible to be spent